 As director of the American Family Immigration History Center at Ellis Island, Jackie Schalk often works with visitors who are sure their ancestors arrived at Ellis Island in the mid-1800s.

 She used to have to break the news that not only didn’t that ancestor land at Ellis Island, which opened in 1892, but the center didn’t have passenger records from before Ellis Island opened.
+Now that FamilySearch and the Statue of Liberty-Ellis Island Foundation have searchable New York passenger lists for the years 1820 to 1892, all that has changed.

 Full, Free Records Coverage for New York Passengers